pritikabugga/The-Bakery/README.md

-# The Automated Bakery Project
+# The Automatic Bakery Project

 ## Overview